David Thompson (explorer)

-David Thompson (30 April 1770 – 10 February 1857) was a Welsh Canadian fur trader, surveyor, and cartographer, known to some native people as "Koo-Koo-Sint" or "the Stargazer".
-Over Thompson's career, he travelled 90000 km across North America, mapping 4.9 e6km2 of North America along the way.
+David Thompson (30 April 1770 – 10 February 1857) was a British fur trader, surveyor, and cartographer, known to some native people as "Koo-Koo-Sint" or "the Stargazer".
+Over Thompson's career, he travelled 90000 km across North America, mapping 4.9 e6km2 of the continent along the way.
 For this historic feat, Thompson has been described as the "greatest practical land geographer that the world has produced".